ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 Anytime that a player can do something more than just jump and crouch, that should be added to a CORE™ project as an ability.
 Abilities are how a creator can add functions that a player can activate, and these abilities can be anything.

-An ability could be to sprint, a dance emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.
+An ability could be to sprint, a cheering emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.

 !!! info
     Comparing with Unreal and other game engines, an ability is basically a fancier keyboard input.
 "Fancier" because it has events built-in that can be set at each phase of execution.